icinganalysis/icinganalysis.github.io/content/basics/intermediate_anti_ice_heat_required.md

 The use of the more conservative leading edge cylinder approximation appears to be warranted.

 The surface wetness fraction should be included in cases where it is applicable.

+Local variations in external pressure and temperature had small effects compared to calculations with constant, averaged values.

 ## Resources